gogulg/gogulg/README.md

 - 👋 Hi, I’m @gogulg
-- 👀 I’m interested in React
+- 👀 I’m interested in Angular
-- 🌱 I’m currently learning Mern Stack
+- 🌱 I’m currently learning Mean Stack
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...